 Josh Brunty, MS

-Josh Brunty has nearly ten years of experience in the field of digital forensics & investigations.
-He is currently an Assistant Professor of Digital Forensics for the Department of Integrated Science & Technology and Forensic Science Departments at Marshall University.
-Prior to that, he managed digital forensic research & casework laboratories at the Marshall University Forensic Science Center and was an examiner with the West Virginia State Police's Digital Forensic Unit.
+Josh Brunty has nearly ten years of experience in the field of digital forensics and investigations.
+He is currently an Assistant Professor of Digital Forensics for the Department of Integrated Science and Technology and Forensic Science Departments at Marshall University.
+Prior to that, he managed digital forensic research and casework laboratories at the Marshall University Forensic Science Center and was an examiner with the West Virginia State Police's Digital Forensic Unit.